 Gaylord.
-Gaylord previously had in effect an amended and restated shareholder rights plan dated as of March 9, 2009, which we refer to as the Gaylord Rights Plan, with an ownership trigger of 22% under which preferred stock purchase rights were attached to Gaylord's common stock pursuant to such plan.
-The preferred stock purchase rights under the Gaylord Rights Plan expired on August 13, 2012.
+Gaylord currently has in effect an amended and restated shareholder rights plan dated as of March 9, 2009, which we refer to as the Gaylord Rights Plan, under which preferred stock purchase rights are attached to Gaylord's common stock pursuant to such plan.
+The preferred stock purchase rights under the Gaylord Rights Plan are scheduled to expire on August 12, 2012.